‘GoT Season 7 Finale: Will It Leak Too? A Recap Of Everything You Need To Know Before Episode 7 Comes

-GoT Season 7 finale is right around the corner but fans seem to be more concerned about Season 8 now that leakages of scripts and full unaired episodes run rampant online.
+GoT Season 7 finale is right around the corner, but fans seem to be more concerned about Season 8 now that leakages of scripts and full unaired episodes run rampant online.

-Diehard Game of Thrones fans are too excited to watch HBO’s highest grossing TV series to the point of spreading leaked episodes like wild fire in a forest.
+Diehard Game of Thrones fans are too excited to watch HBO’s highest-grossing TV series to the point of spreading leaked episodes like wild fire in a forest.
 While their intention might be good, the circulation of unofficially released videos is a violation of the law.

 Still, HBO has its own fair share of fault in the matter because of the security breach that paved the way for the leakage of the fourth episode known as “The Spoils of War” as well as the recent emergence of videos of Sunday’s Episode 6 that was accidentally aired by HBO Spain, as previously reported by the Inquisitr.